Omnia254/CodeClause_SalesAnalysis/README.md

 # CodeClause_SalesAnalysis
 Task 1 in internship in CodeClause

-By Analsis of sales data answer 5 Important Question:
+By Anaylsis of sales data answer 5 Important Question:
 - What was the best month for sales?
 How much was earned that month?
 - What city sold the most product?
 - What time should we display advertisemens to maximize the likelihood of customer’s buying product?